Our MISSION is to be a catalyst that inspires, connects, and mobilizes people towards personal and community transformation.

 ALICIA CHAVEZ - DATA ENTRY SPECIALIST

-HEATHER CHOI, MSW - DIRECTOR OF CASE MANAGEMENT
+HEATHER CHOI, LCSW - DIRECTOR OF COMMUNITY ENGAGEMENT

 MARLEY PENALOSA - HOUSING NAVIGATOR